Double::Parse Method (String, NumberStyles, IFormatProvider)

 All elements.
 However, s cannot represent a hexadecimal number.

 The provider parameter is an IFormatProvider implementation whose GetFormat method returns a NumberFormatInfo object that supplies culture-specific information used in interpreting the format of s.
 Typically, it is a NumberFormatInfo or CultureInfo object.
-If provider is a null reference (Nothing in Visual Basic) or a NumberFormatInfo cannot be obtained, the formatting information for the current system culture is used.
+If provider is nullptr or a NumberFormatInfo cannot be obtained, the formatting information for the current system culture is used.

 If a separator is encountered in the s parameter during a parse operation, and the applicable currency or number decimal and group separators are the same, the parse operation assumes that the separator is a decimal separator rather than a group separator.
 For more information about separators, see CurrencyDecimalSeparator, NumberDecimalSeparator, CurrencyGroupSeparator, and NumberGroupSeparator.